 If you make this recipe, I’d love to hear how you like it!
 Please rate/review the dish using the stars on the recipe card or in the comments.

 For the slaw:

 - Preheat the oven to 400 degrees.
 Trim and scrub beets.
-Brush each beet with a drizzle of olive oil.
-Wrap each beet in aluminum foil.
-Roast beets for 45 minutes to 1 hour, until tender.
-Remove from oven, open up foil and let cool.
+Brush each beet with a drizzle of olive oil and wrap in aluminum foil.
+Roast beets on the center rack of the oven for 45 to 60 minutes, until tender.
+Remove from oven, open foil and let cool.

-- While the beets are roasting, prepare the dressing.
-Combine shallot, mustard, vinegar, and juice of 1/2 the lemon in a small bowl or dressing jar, and let this mixture sit for ~15 minutes.
-Add the olive oil and whisk/shake until well combined.
+- While the beets are roasting, prepare the dressing and other ingredients.
+You can use pre-shredded cabbage (recommended) or use a mandoline or very sharp knife to slice a head of red cabbage.
+For the dressing, combine the shallot, mustard, and vinegar in a small bowl or dressing jar, and let this mixture sit for ~15 minutes.
+Then add the olive oil and whisk/shake until well combined.

-- In a large bowl, combine the shredded cabbage, shredded apple, and dried cranberries.
-Using a cheese grater, shred the beets over the mixture.
-They should shred very easily.
-(You can use this same method to shred the apple).
-Top with the sherry vinaigrette, and mix until combined.
-Drizzle with juice of the last 1/2 of the lemon.
+- In a large bowl, combine the shredded cabbage and dried cranberries.
+Using a hand grater, shred the apple and cooked beets into the bowl.
+Add the vinaigrette and mix until combined.

 - You can serve immediately, or put this in the fridge for 30 minutes to an hour, and serve cold.
+Just before serving, squeeze the lemon on top of the slaw and stir.
 Enjoy!